Moving vs. Remodeling

 By the time that most folks finish getting their house ready to go to market, they look around and say to themselves “wow, the place looks great, maybe we should stay”.
 Well… maybe you should.

-Updating your kitchen, your master bathroom, or the basement can substantially increase the value of your home and increase your equity in the home.
+Updating your kitchen, your master bathroom, a home office, or the basement can substantially increase the value of your home and increase your equity in the home.
 Most people wait until the final year in their house to make those updates.
 This means they don’t wait long enough to get the full return on their remodeling investment and they don’t get to enjoy their beautiful new space.
 Depending on the scope of the project and how it impacts your home’s value, it typically takes a few years to come out ahead on a remodeling investment.

 But there are examples of remodeling investments paying off sooner rather than later.
 The best example of this is adding square footage to your home by finishing your basement.
-More specifically, adding a bedroom (or two) and a bathroom.
+More specifically, adding a bedroom (or two), and a bathroom.
 Adding square footage and adding to the number of bedrooms/bathrooms causes the value of your home to jump up like no other project can.

 If your basement is already finished, you are by no means out of luck.
 Every experienced real estate professional will tell you in unison that the two rooms that close the deal are always the kitchen and the master bathroom.